VirusTotal/yara/docs/capi.rst

 ``message_data`` is a ``YR_STRING*`` which points to the string which caused the warning.
 If your callback returns ``CALLBACK_CONTINUE``, the string will be disabled and scanning will continue, otherwise scanning will be halted.

+Your callback will be called from the console module (:ref:`console-module) with the ``CALLBACK_MSG_CONSOLE_LOG`` message.
+When this happens, the ``message_data`` argument will be a ``char*`` that is the string generated by the console module.
+Your callback can do whatever it wants with this string, including logging it to an external logging source, or printing it to stdout.

 Lastly, the callback function is also called with the ``CALLBACK_MSG_SCAN_FINISHED`` message when the scan is finished.
 In this case